It is the student's responsibility to become familiar with UAA's Dates and Deadlines calendar, available at www.uaa.alaska.edu/records/calendar.

-Regular attendance and active participation are expected in all classes.
-Students are responsible for class work even if there are legitimate reasons for their absence.
-Unexcused absences may result in a student being withdrawn from theclass or receiving a failing grade.
+Regular attendance and active participation is expected in all classes.
+Students are responsible for coursework even if there are legitimate reasons for an absence.
+Unexcused absences may result in a student being withdrawn from the class or receiving a failing grade.

-Students are responsible for reviewing any registration restrictions or prerequisites of the courses they wish to take by clicking on the course CRNs in the UAOnline class schedule or by reviewing the course description in the UAA Catalog, available at www.uaa.alaska.edu/records/catalogs/catalogs.cfm.
-Students who do not meet class requirements may be administratively dropped from the class.
+Students are responsible for being aware of any registration restrictions or prerequisites of the courses they wish to take by clicking on the course CRNs in the UAOnline class schedule or by reviewing the course description in the UAA Catalog, available at www.uaa.alaska.edu/records/catalogs.
+Students who do not meet course requirements may be administratively dropped from the class.
 Any fees resulting from this will be the responsibility of the student.

-All communication related to registration and enrollment activities will occur through the official UAA-assigned email.
-Students should be careful to keep this account clear and review the correspondence received there regularly.
+All communication related to registration and enrollment activities will occur through the official UAA-assigned or preferred e-mail account.
+Students should be careful to regularly review university e-mail correspondence.
 Students are responsible for knowing and, when appropriate, acting on the contents of all university communications sent to their official UAA e-mail accounts.

-All notifications regarding waitlisted courses will be sent to your preferred email address.
-Review and/or update your preferred e-mail in the Personal Information Menu in UAOnline.
+All notifications regarding waitlisted courses will be sent to students' preferred e-mail address.
+To review or update your preferred e-mail address, log in to the UAOnline Personal Information menu.

-Students may update the following information by submitting a Change Form, which is available at Registrar's Forms page.
+Students may update the following information by submitting a Change Form, which is available at www.uaa.alaska.edu/records/registrarforms.cfm.

-Blackboard is the university's course management system that allows for dynamic learningto occur in the online environment.
-The tools provided by the Blackboard software allow students and faculty to post and share documents and other course content, write via email and posted discussion boards, and even have synchronous, or "real-time" conversations in a virtual classroom.
+Blackboard is the university's course management system that allows for dynamic learning to occur in the online environment.
+The tools provided by the Blackboard software allow students and faculty to post and share documents and other course content, communicate via email and posted discussion boards, as well as have real-time conversations in a virtual classroom.

-All UAA distance classes, and many non-distance classes, use Blackboard.
-Your Blackboard courses can be accessed on the Internet from your computer at any time.
+All UAA distance classes, and many nondistance classes, use Blackboard.
+Your Blackboard courses can be accessed online from your computer at any time.

-For more information about Blackboard, including how to log in, go to www.uaa.alaska.edu/classes.
+For more information or to log in to your Blackboard account, go to www.uaa.alaska.edu/classes.

 With two locations plus online shopping, the UAA Bookstore is a convenient on-campus source to meet your needs.

-The main campus location, next to the Student Union, carries textbooks (traditional, digital and rentals); fiction, non-fiction, and reference books; a wide array of Apple products, technology accessories, and software at academic pricing; and UAA apparel, school supplies, snacks and gift items.
+The main campus location, next to the Student Union, carries textbooks (traditional, digital and rentals); fiction, nonfiction and reference books; a wide array of Apple products, technology accessories and software at academic pricing; UAA apparel; school supplies; snacks; and gift items.

-Now you can easily check your progress toward graduation with Degree Works, our web-based degree audit software, allows students to easily track their progess toward graduation.
+Degree Works, UAA's web-based degree audit software, allows students to easily track their progess toward graduation.
 Degree Works tells you how far you've come and how far you need to go to reach your graduation goals.
-Degree Works will enable you to:
+Degree Works enables students to:

-Disability Support Services coordinates academic support services for students who experience disabilities.
-To access support services, students should contact DSS and provide current disability documentation.
+Disability Support Services (DSS) coordinates academic support services for students who experience disabilities.
 Services include, but are not limited to, American Sign Language interpreters, note-taking assistance, testing adjustments, ergonomic furniture, textbooks in alternate formats (e.g., large print, audio, e-text, etc.) and access to adaptive technology.
-DSS alsoserves as a resource for the community, facilitating workshops andawareness-building events, and maintaining an extensive lending library.
+DSS also serves as a resource for the community by facilitating workshops and awareness-building events and maintaining an extensive lending library.

-The UAA WOLFcard serves students as their official ID, as a U-Pass to provide free transportation on municipal buses, and as a debit card for on-campus food and services.
-Visit the WOLFcard website atwww.uaa.alaska.edu/wolfcard for complete information.
-The WOLFcard may also be used at a select number of off-campus restaurants.
+The UAA Wolfcard serves students as their official ID, as a U-Pass for free transportation on city buses, and as a debit card for on-campus food and services.
+The Wolfcard may also be used at a select number of off-campus restaurants.
 For details, go to www.uaa.alaska.edu/wolfcard.